nf-core/dualrnaseq/docs/parameters.md

 > Note: to make this process easier, the nf-core/tools helper package has a `download` command to download all required pipeline files + singularity containers + institutional configs in one go.

-#### `--max_memory 128.GB`

-Use to set the maximum memory for each process.

-#### `--max_time 240.h`

-Use to set the max run time for each process.

-#### `--max_cpus 16`

-Use to set the max number of CPUs for each process.

-#### `--outdir`

-Where results will be saved (should be enclosed by quotation marks `"..."`) .

-### 2. Genome references and annotation
+## 2. Genome references and annotation

+### Genome configuration

 By default, Nextflow will locate and use the file `genomes.config` or `igenomes.config` to associate predefined genome references and annotations.
-If wishing to specify these manually, the following commands can be used.
-> Note: we always recommend adding associated genome-based files to configuration files - to avoid clashes between user defined parameters and those supplied in configuration files.
+> Note: we always recommend adding genome-associated files to configuration files - to avoid clashes between user defined parameters and those supplied in configuration files.

 #### `--igenomes_ignore`

-To ignore all genome-based references in the igenomes configuration file
+To ignore all genome-based references in the iGenomes configuration file

-The following nine parameters are all set as `False`.
-If specified, the folder/file should be enclosed by quotations `"..."`.
+### Genomes

 #### `--fasta_host` 'path to file'

 #### `--fasta_pathogen`

+### References

 #### `--gff_host`

 #### `--gff_host_tRNA`

 #### `--gff_pathogen`

+### Transcriptome

+The first two parameters are set to `False`.
+If supplying custom transcriptome files, add the appropriate flags below.

 #### `--read_transcriptome_fasta_host_from_file`